ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/quickstart/template.md

 This quickstart guide will get you started with a docs site for your brand new addon.
-After completion you will have a docs homepage, a docs subpage named `usage`, an automatically generated API reference and a marketing homepage you can use to promote your addon.
+After completion you will have a docs homepage, a docs subpage named `usage`, an automatically generated API reference and a nice looking marketing/demo page you can use to promote your addon.

 1. **Install Addon Docs.**